Lorenzinco23/SistemiOperativi/README.md

 # SistemiOperativi - Malloc

-A simple allocator writte for the Operating Systems course at Sapienza Universita' di Roma.
+A simple allocator written for the Operating Systems course at Sapienza Universita' di Roma.

 ## Usage:
 Include the header file my_malloc.h in your project and use the functions `my_malloc` and `my_free` to allocate and deallocate memory.